cleopollinger/isba4775/README.md

 - make sure that the cables are plugged in all the way
 - make sure that the switch is on
 3. Add a Router
-- When adding a router the port status is off by default, make sure that you turn it on for each port being used
+  - When adding a router the port status is off by default, make sure that you turn it on for each port being use
-    - Commands to turn on Router
+     - Commands to turn on Router...
           - config #interface gigabitethernet0/0
           - config # no shutdown
 4. Once all the physical things are set up it is time to set up the

 ###  3. Frequently Asked Questions